OmondiKevin/SesoFix/README.md

 This project fine-tunes a ByT5 model to convert South African Sesotho orthography to Lesotho Sesotho orthography.
 The model is trained to take South African Sesotho text as input and produce the corrected Lesotho Sesotho equivalent as output.

+## Background

+Sesotho (Southern Sotho) is a Bantu language spoken primarily in South Africa and Lesotho.
+Despite being the same language, there are systematic orthographic (spelling) differences between the variants used in these two countries.
+These differences emerged due to separate standardization processes during the colonial period.

+For example:
+- South African: "Ke rata ho bala **dibuka**."
+- Lesotho: "Ke rata ho bala **libuka**."
+- (Translation: "I like to read books.")

+For a detailed explanation of these differences, see the [Orthography Differences](docs/orthography_differences.md) documentation.

 ## Project Structure

 - `data_preprocessing.py`: Functions for loading and preprocessing data
 - `model_config.py`: Functions for loading and configuring the ByT5 model
 - `train.py`: Script for fine-tuning the model
 - `evaluate.py`: Script for evaluating the model and generating predictions
+- `example.py`: Example script demonstrating the complete pipeline
 - `requirements.txt`: List of required packages
+- `docs/`: Detailed documentation
+  - [Documentation Index](docs/index.md): Central navigation point for all documentation
+  - [Technical Documentation](docs/technical.md): Details about model architecture and implementation
+  - [User Guide](docs/user_guide.md): Step-by-step instructions for using the pipeline
+  - [Orthography Differences](docs/orthography_differences.md): Explanation of Sesotho orthography differences
+  - [Troubleshooting Guide](docs/troubleshooting.md): Solutions to common issues

 ## Installation